-- A. During the term of this Agreement, the County shall reimburse Contractor in arrears for eligible expenditures provided under this Agreement and in accordance with the terms.
-County payments to Contractor for performance of eligible services hereunder are provisional until the completion of all settlement activities. - B. County's adjustments to provisional reimbursements to Contractor will be based upon State adjudication of Medi-Cal claims, contractual limitations of this Agreement, annual cost report, application of various County, State and/or Federal reimbursement limitations, application of any County, State and/or Federal policies, procedures and regulations and/or County, State or Federal audits, all of which take precedence over monthly claim reimbursement.
-State adjudication of Medi-Cal claims, annual cost report and audits, as such payments, are subject to future County, State and/or Federal adjustments.
+- A. During the term of this Agreement, the County shall pay Contractor in arrears for eligible services provided under this Agreement and in accordance with the terms.
+County payments to Contractor for performance of eligible services hereunder are provisional until the completion of all settlement activities. - B. County's adjustments to provisional payments to Contractor will be based upon State adjudication of Medi-Cal claims, contractual limitations of this Agreement, annual cost report, application of various County, State and/or Federal reimbursement limitations, application of any County, State and/or Federal policies, procedures and regulations and/or County, State or Federal audits, all of which take precedence over monthly claim reimbursement.
+State adjudication of Medi-Cal claims, annual cost report and audits, as such payments, are subject to future County, State and/or Federal adjustments. - C. All expenses claimed to DBH must be specifically related to the contract.
+After fiscal review and approval of the billing or invoice, County shall provisionally pay Contractor, subject to the limitations and conditions specified in this Agreement, in accordance with the following: - 1.
+The County will reimburse Contractor based upon Contractor's submitted and approved claims for rendered services/activities subject to claim adjustments, edits, and future settlement and audit processes. - Reimbursement for Outreach, Education and Support services (Modes 45 and 60) provided by Contractor will be at net cost, set forth in the applicable budgetary Schedules A and B.